Higher resolution image of FRT 2023 cohort in the Embassy office, Indonesia

 Analysis of simulations of atmospheric chemistry and dynamics on Venus #

 Comparisons amongst photochemical model simulations, general circulation model simulations, and spacecraft observations related to oxygen chemistry on Venus.
-The project aligns with a planned space mission by India.

 Background in Python coding and quantitative analysis required.